learn-co-curriculum/locationTrivia-API/README.md

     }];
   ```
   4. Now Add the Update functionality
-  5. Implement [swipe to deelte](http://stackoverflow.com/questions/3309484/uitableviewcell-show-delete-button-on-swipe) for each location.
+  5. Implement [swipe to delete](http://stackoverflow.com/questions/3309484/uitableviewcell-show-delete-button-on-swipe) for each location.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/locationTrivia-API' title='Location Trivia APIs'>Location Trivia APIs</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/locationTrivia-API'>Location Trivia - API</a> on Learn.co and start learning to code for free.</p>